-Additionally, the Campus Sex Crime Prevention Act provides for the tracking of convicted sex offenders enrolled at or employed at institutions of higher education.
-The State of California (Penal Code 290) requires sex offenders to register within the state to, within 5 working days, also “register with the Chief of Police of a campus if she or he is domiciled upon the campus or any of its facilities” of higher education at which the person is employed, carries on a vocation, or is a student.
-This law went in to ffect on October 28, 2002.
+Additionally, the Campus Sex Crime Prevention Act provides for the tracking of convicted sex offenders enrolled or employed at institutions of higher education.
+The State of California (Penal Code 290) requires sex offenders to register within the state, within 5 working days.
+Offenders must also register with the campus Chief of Police if she/he is domiciled upon the campus or any of its facilities.

 Weapons Prohibition on Campus

-Possessions of firearms or replicas, ammunition, explosives, knives/blades longer than 21/2 inches, other weapons, or fireworks are against the law in the College community or at College –sponsored activities.
-California Penal Codes 626.9 and 626.10 also prohibit the possession of firearms (including pellet and BB guns) on College property without specific written permission of the Chief of Police.
+Possession of firearms or replicas, ammunition, explosives, knives/blades longer than 21/2 inches, other weapons, or fireworks are against the law in the College community or at College –sponsored activities.
+California Penal Codes 626.9 and 626.10 also prohibit the possession of firearms (including pellet and BB guns) on College property.

 If you are a witness to a crime involving a weapon, please call 9-1-1 immediately.
 If you see a weapon of any kind on campus, alert SMCPD by calling (310) 434-4300 or 9-1-1.